MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 The aim of these recipes is to upgrade dependencies in `package-lock.json`.

 This could be run on a schedule or on a manual trigger.

 ## Why?

-The advantage is to stay up to date within the semvar restrictions in `package.json`, such that you get new direct and sub-dependencies (avoiding bugs and vulnerabilities).
+The advantage is to stay up to date within the semvar restrictions in `package.json`, such that you get updated direct dependencies and indirect dependencies.
+Thus avoiding bugs and vulnerabilities.

 While taking the manual effort out of running manual tasks (upgrading locally, committing and checking if checks pass).

+Especially useful if you frequently have to use dependabot to patch very nested indirect dependencies and upgrading a higher-level dependency reduces this.

+This also effectively patches eagerly to newer versions even _before_ any vulnerabilities in old versions are discovered.

 ## Steps in the workflow